nilay-v3rma/MSE-203-Assignments/README.md

 Wanna see some atoms dance? 🕺💃 Follow these simple steps:

 ### 🔧 Requirements
-🏗️ LAMMPS – to run the simulation files.
+1. 🏗️ LAMMPS – to run the simulation files.
-🔬 OVITO – to visualize and analyze the results.
+2. 🔬 OVITO – to visualize and analyze the results.

 ### 🏃‍♂️ Steps to Run
 1️⃣ Open your terminal and run:
 ```
 lmp -in input_file.in
 ```
-(Replace input_file.in with the actual input filename.)
+*(Replace input_file.in with the actual input filename.
+Make sure you are in the directory that contains input_file.in, or provide the full path as path/to/input_file.in.)*

-2️⃣ This will generate a dump file containing simulation data.
+2️⃣ LAMMPS will generate output files, including a `dump file` containing simulation data.

-3️⃣ Load the dump file in OVITO to visualize the simulation and... sip a tea ☕ while atoms do their magic! 🧪✨
+3️⃣ Load the `dump file` in **OVITO** to visualize the simulation and... sip a tea ☕ while atoms do their magic! 🧪✨

 🎯 Happy Simulating! 💡